tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 ## Programming model

-The client instance is thread safe and all the interfaces return futures so users can use the client in either asynchronous or synchronous way.
+The client instance implements `Send + Clone` traits and all the interfaces involve rpc requests return futures so users can use the client in either asynchronous or synchronous way.
 A dedicated event loop thread is created at a per client instance basis to drive the reactor to make progress.

 ## Tooling